S-a-m-K/cyclistic_case_study/README.md

 <img width="991" alt="image" src="https://github.com/user-attachments/assets/5a9c03e9-2065-4354-be77-89f5978626c4">

-"However, on a monthly basis, both members and casual riders exhibit similar behaviors, with fewer trips occurring in winter compared to spring.
+However, on a monthly basis, both members and casual riders exhibit similar behaviors, with fewer trips occurring in winter compared to spring.

-Now, let's take a look at the average ride duration to see if we can identify any differences."
+Now, let's take a look at the average ride duration to see if we can identify any differences.

 <img width="999" alt="image" src="https://github.com/user-attachments/assets/35824339-e871-4e8e-81f9-a90730ce95bc">